The most important differences between first- and second-generation arise from Simscape™ features that include:

 Transitional library blocks that convert Simulink signals into Simscape signals provide input handling control.
 The block dialog box contains an Input Handling tab that you can use to select a filtering type for the input signal.
 You can select no filtering, first-order filtering, or second-order filtering.
 Alternatively, you can choose to specify up to two input derivatives.
 The Input Handling tab mirrors the Simulink-PS Converter.
-For more information, see Input Handling.
+For more information, see Input Handling (Simscape).

 Only transitional library blocks that convert a Simulink signal into a physical signal provide an Input Handling tab.
 The blocks contain one or more Simulink inports and one or more Simscape physical signal outports.
 If the block contains multiple Simulink input ports, the input handling options you specify apply equally to all ports.
 If you want to apply different input handling options to each input port, open the block subsystem and specify the input handling options for each Simulink-PS Converter block directly.

 Model topology and solver choice determine the number of input derivatives required for a solution.
 You have the option to specify the first- and second-order derivatives, but if you fail to specify enough input derivatives, Simscape issues an error.
 Errors caused by insufficient input derivatives point to the Simulink-PS Converter block used under the mask of the transitional library block.